 Clearleft founder Andy Budd reckons this could be a means for “forward-thinking publishers to usurp Apple’s pay-wall on the iPad,” and predicts a gentle trickle of big responsive sites turning into a flood by year’s end: “It’ll be like the standards movement all over again.”
 But Flat Frog Design user experience strategist Erin Jo Richey thinks it won’t be plain-sailing: “Just because a site can shrink in size, that doesn’t mean all the information is equally valuable on desktop and mobile.
 The type of information users interact with needs to adjust as fluidly as the size of the site itself.”
-She says 2012 will therefore find more project leads and clients see past screen size and over the counter orlistat 60mg demand an appropriate strategy dictates the content that appears at various resolutions.
+She says 2012 will therefore find more project leads and clients see past screen size and buy nolvadex without prescription demand an appropriate strategy dictates the content that appears at various resolutions.

 Responsive design, as per the website of Elliot Jay Stocks, will be commonplace by the end of 2012